mathadvance/mast-web/README.md

 (Replace `<password>` with the password of the dbOwner user `dbOwner`.)

-To be honest, you probably don't need the `DOMAIN` environment variable.
+To be honest, you probably don't need the `DOMAIN` or any of the `NOREPLY` environment variables.
 I'm just including it for completeness.

 You can change the value of `MONGODB_DB` if you really wish to do so, but there is not really a good reason to do so.
 If you do, replace `mast` in the instructions with whatever your database name is.